Fishbourne Roman Palace

 Fishbourne Roman Palace or Fishbourne Villa is in the village of Fishbourne, near Chichester in West Sussex.
 The palace is the largest known Roman residence north of the Alps, and has an unusually early date of 75 AD, around thirty years after the Roman conquest of Britain.

 Much of the palace has been excavated and is preserved, along with an on-site museum.
 The rectangular palace surrounded formal gardens, the northern parts of which have been reconstructed.

 Extensive alterations were made in the second and third centuries AD, when many of the original black and white mosaics were overlaid with more sophisticated coloured work, including the perfectly preserved Dolphin mosaic in the north wing.
 More alterations were in progress when the palace burnt down in around 270 AD, after which it was abandoned.

 Discovery and excavation

 The site was accidentally discovered in 1805, during the construction of a new home on the grounds of the ancient Roman ruin.
 Workers discovered 13 ft pavement as well as fragments of columns.
-In the following years, additional remains such as pottery fragments and portions of mosaic tiles were unearthed by local inhabitants who lived near to the site.
+In the following years, additional remains of pottery fragments and portions of mosaic tiles were unearthed by local inhabitants who lived near the site.
 However, the locals were unable to conceive the fact that the findings were part of a larger unknown structure that remained below the surface.
 It wasn't until 1960, that Aubrey Barrett, an engineer working for the Portsmouth Water Company, discovered the foundations of a “masonry building” located north of the main road while digging a trench for a water main.